Parenting in KFL&A

 Two bottles of pumped breast milk with pumping lids attached.

-The safest way to donate your breastmilk is to an official human milk bank.
+Some parents are interested in donating their extra milk to other families.
+The safest way to donate your milk is to an official human milk bank.
 Human milk banks will screen donors, pasteurize the milk, and test it to ensure its safety.
+Donated milk is given to sick and premature babies in hospital and can help reduce their risk of developing medical complications.

 Baby sleeping in crib on it's back.